pgalko/Agent8/README.md

 **Why compressed?**
 - All θ values can access most of the grid
 - Enables fair comparison of exploration patterns
-- Shows territorial differentiation by personality
+- Reveals territorial differentiation by personality

 ### Other Landscapes